DannyEatsOats/Rune/readme.md

 ## 🜚 ✦ Disclaimer ✦ 🜚

 ☉ **Rune is a personal project** built to learn Rust and its capabilities.
-☽ It is **tailored to warlock's (me) daily terminal rituals**, rather than general user friendliness.
+☽ It is **tailored to the warlock's (my) daily terminal rituals**, rather than general user friendliness.
 ♄ Use it **at your own risk**, for within its runes lie both power and chaos.

 ---